sneakerhax/Posts/posts/Broken into Offensive Security.md

 ### Dev, Ops, and no background

 Dev vs Ops background seems to be the great divider in offensive security.
 Many people start doing this job with a dev background and many also start with an operations or sys admin background.
 It is also entirely possible to start with neither although in my opinion makes it much harder.
 Starting with no background leaves you grasping for straws on some of the most basic concepts.
-I find a much higher success rate with individuals who have been successful for a number of years at either Development or Operations
+I find a much higher success rate with individuals who have been successful for a number of years at either Development or Operations.

 ### Meetups and Conferences

 I can never leave out meetups because I got my first job on a Red Team by meeting my previous boss at a meetup.
 Also attending conferences has allowed me to meet many interesting people.
 At first I highly recommended going to conferences and now I tend to believe that I learn very little from them.
 I admit this could be just me but I can't recommend this to be an essential part of your strategy.
 I will however say you should get out and meet people.
 You can certainly be much more successful than me at learning from conferences.
-Only advice is if you want to work in offensive security make sure you focus on the more technical conferences
+Only advice is if you want to work in offensive security make sure you focus on the more technical conferences.

 ### Practical vs Conceptual

 Balancing these two can be very important in your early stages.
 If you can perform hands on but get hindered by your lack of conceptual understanding thats not good.
 Even worse is having too much conceptual understanding but almost no time with your hands on the keyboard.
 I have experienced people who can hack their way through networks but lack the ability to create a user in Active Directory.
 I know people who can use Burpe like crazy but don't understand the 3 way TCP handshake.
 In my opinion it's best to dive right into the practical hands on stuff and fill in the conceptual understanding as you go.
-Make sure to expand on topics where you're confused or hindered by lack of understanding
+Make sure to expand on topics where you're confused or hindered by lack of understanding.

 ### Immersion

 I don't hesitate to say this can be one of the most important parts of breaking into offensive security.
 Immersion is putting yourself in a position frequently to take in concepts, terms, and ideas related to the topic.
 This can be listening to podcasts, watching videos, and reading chat logs.
-Over time this will build up your understanding of the topic as you both affirm knowledge and get introduced to a diverse set of ideas about the topic
+Over time this will build up your understanding of the topic as you both affirm knowledge and get introduced to a diverse set of ideas about the topic.

 ### Specializing (What should I study?)

 At this point it is way too overwhelming to expect a new person attempting to migrate to offensive security to learn everything from before they arrived.
 At one point probably up until probably 2008 this may have been possible if you furiously studied to catch up.
 I have started to see a number of individuals far more successful by picking single topics and sticking to it.
 Off course along the way it's still important to learn something outside of your area of expertise.
 If somebody asked me right now where to start I would say start looking at what you want to specialize in.
-This will help you avoid getting overwhelmed and to review your options in bite size pieces you can actually handle
+This will help you avoid getting overwhelmed and to review your options in bite size pieces you can actually handle.

 ### Personal brand, Projects, Blog, and Social Media

 Once you have made the decision to break into offensive security you may ask is it necessary to have a public profile.
 You probably see others with Twitter accounts that have 50k followers and think well this must be the way.

-Let's break this down
+Let's break this down...

 I do agree it is advantageous to work on your personal brand.
 However it's not necessary.
 My advice would be have fun if you choose to do this.
 If you want a hacker alias with a neat bio picture by all means do it.
-I will however say you should always be yourself. if this isn't your thing just don't do it
+I will however say you should always be yourself. if this isn't your thing just don't do it.

 Projects are a great way for you to display your abilities.
 For example having Github projects shows you know how to use Github and displays your ability to program in one or many languages.
 Posting on a blog can show you have technical writing skills and display your ability to do a wide variety of things related to offensive security.
-These are great for interviews and separate you from other candidates in regards to level of passion for offensive security
+These are great for interviews and separate you from other candidates in regards to level of passion for offensive security.

 You don't need to have social media to break into offensive security.
 Some of the best offensive security people I know have 0 social media.
 If you decide to do social media I recommend you seek genuine interactions and not followers.
 Share what you're interested in and steer clear of the drama if possible.
 You can make some great friends by being active on platforms such as Twitter.
-This can also however be a huge distraction to your goals so keep it in check
+This can also however be a huge distraction to your goals so keep it in check.

 ### Consulting vs Corporate